The City Helps Romeo Bring World-Class Chocolate to Long Beach

-Romeo does indeed bring a global approach to chocolate sourcing.
+Garcia does indeed bring a global approach to chocolate sourcing.
 He travels from Honduras to Ecuador to the Dominican Republic and beyond, gathering the finest cacao possible and seeing personally that the farmers, workers, and merchants are all engaging in fair trade, direct pay and using the most sustainable farming methods.

-"Farmers are hand-picking our cacao and gathering the cacao beans," said Romeo.
+"Farmers are hand-picking our cacao and gathering the cacao beans," said Garcia.
 "To be able to see it grow, and the kind of stewardship of the land and the communities they're in is a very humbling experience."

-Guiding a guest through a "mindful chocolate tasting," Romeo points out the multi-sensory qualities that fine chocolate possesses, and he encourages his guests to pause, forget their stress, and savor his chocolates to the fullest.
+Guiding a guest through a "mindful chocolate tasting," Garcia points out the multi-sensory qualities that fine chocolate possesses, and he encourages his guests to pause, forget their stress, and savor his chocolates to the fullest.

-Romeo seeks to maximize his location in Downtown Long Beach.
+Garcia seeks to maximize his location in Downtown Long Beach.